M2 Bradley: M2A4

 ECP2 will restore automotive power with a larger engine, a new transmission, and a smart-power management system for better electrical power distribution to accept future networked tactical radio and battle command systems.
 The first Bradleys upgraded with ECP1 were fielded in mid-2015, and the first to be upgraded with ECP2 will begin fielding in 2018.
 Vehicles that receive both the ECP1 and ECP2 upgrade will be designated A4.

 In June 2018, BAE Systems Land and Armaments was awarded a contract to produce up to 164 M2A4 and M7A4 Bradley Fighting Vehicles using existing M2A3, M7A3 and M2A2 ODS-SA (situational awareness) Bradleys.
 The M2A4 is equipped with an enhanced drivetrain, a more powerful engine, new digitized electronics, a new fire suppression system, and a new IED jammer.

 The first M2A4 models were fielded in April 2022.
 The US Army Procurment Objective for M2A4 and M7A4 vehicles as of June 2025 was for 1,329 vehicles.
 This is enough for 9 Armored Brigades as well as Training vehicles and maintenance vehicles.
 Orders are expected to be placed through FY28 and deliveries are expected to conclude in FY30.
 By June 2025 the US Army had ordered 985 M2A4 and M7A4 vehicles and received 583.

 In April 2024, the U.S. Army unveiled the M2A4E1 Bradley with the Iron Fist active protection system integrated.

 Mission Enabler Technologies-Demonstrator

-The MET-D is an experimental variant of the M2 Bradley which prototypes the use of surrogate robotic combat vehicles (RCVs) that are operated by the crew of the MET-D. It is equipped with a remote turret for the main 25 mm chain gun, 360-degree situational awareness cameras and enhanced crew stations with touchscreens.
+The MET-D is an experimental variant of the M2 Bradley that prototypes the use of surrogate robotic combat vehicles (RCVs), which are operated by the crew of the MET-D. It is equipped with a remote turret for the main 25 mm chain gun, 360-degree situational awareness cameras and enhanced crew stations with touchscreens.